 Josh Hawkins is a choreographer/dancer currently supported as Artist in Residence at The University of Salford.
 He founded his dance company ‘Hawk Dance Theatre’ in 2015 and since then has received funding awards to support the creation and development of ‘(we)SINK’, ’Fish Tank’ and ‘The Chit Chat Chalk Show’.

 For more information on Josh and his company go to www.hawkdancetheatre.com

 Graduating from Leeds University in 2005 with a BA (Hons) 2:1 in Dance & then UCLan University in 2012 with a Postgraduate Certificate in Education, he has honed his skills as a performer, practitioner, arts manager, producer, fundraiser, mentor and maker.
 With a strong ethos in participatory practice, Anthony is interested in creating accessible work for diverse audiences.

-Currently Creative Director for Ludus Dance, Anthony is also Co-Director of Maelstrom Theatre and develops his own stuff.
+Currently Artistic Director & CEO for Ludus Dance, Anthony is also Co-Director of Maelstrom Theatre and develops his own stuff.

 For more information on Ant go to www.briggsyproduces.co.uk

 Lee Affen is a composer, music producer and sound designer from Manchester, now based in Lancaster.
 His passion for music has led him to work in bands, write for singers and compose for theatre, film and dance.
 Lee’s work includes the composition of new and original live scores for the 1920s silent films Metropolis, Nosferatu and Sunrise: A Song of Two Humans.
 Lee was also MD for Othello at Lancaster Castle, composer for The Bare Project’s Time Passes.